📦 Free Shipping over $60

 Using CBD to Calm a Frightened Pet

-Calming oil for dogs may contain CBD plus additional natural ingredients known to promote relaxation, like melatonin and herbs like lemon balm and chamomile.
-There are CBD oil products that are also good for cats.
+A variety of CBD products and treats are available today that offer calming effects.
+Calming oils are an option that may contain CBD plus additional natural ingredients known to promote relaxation, like melatonin and herbs like lemon balm and chamomile.

 The following are some recommendations for when you know you will be traveling.